cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 See [Bootstrap an empty cluster](bootstrap.md#bootstrap-an-empty-cluster-initdb) for more information about secrets.

+!!!
+Important
+    While the `Cluster` is in recovery mode, no changes to the database, including the catalog, are permitted.
+This restriction includes any role overrides, which are deferred until the `Cluster` transitions to primary.
+    During this phase, users remain as defined in the source cluster.

-This example configures the application database `app` with owner `app` and supplied secret `app-secret`.
+The following example configures the `app` database with the owner `app` and the password stored in the provided secret `app-secret`, following the bootstrap from a live cluster.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1